accessibilitywars/zaw2/content/builds/alac-hybrid-scourge.md

 #### Rotation
 1. Cast {{ skill(id="44946") }} and pulse barrier through {{ skill(id="43448") }} and {{ skill(id="44663") }}.
 2. Use all your skills on cooldown except your revive (F3) and signet
----
-<small>*Always be on top of a sand shade.
+><small>*Always be on top of a sand shade.
 Your skills hit like wet noodles without it.
 Being on shroud keeps your condition duration at 100%.*</small>

 #### Crowd Control rotation
 1. Both sets of weapons have CC via {{ skill(id="44296") }}(Torch 5) and {{ skill(id="10556") }}(Warhorn 4)